wearenolte/lean-theme/README.md

 ```

 ## Development and Production Building commands
-The theme uses composer as dependency manager for PHP libraries, NPM for the Javascript libraries and Webpack to build the Sass and JS files.
+The theme uses composer as dependency manager for PHP libraries, NPM for the JavaScript libraries and Webpack to build the SASS and JS files.

 ### Production build command
 ```bash